Landozo/LumiaExpansionPacks/Guides/LandoSMUG.md

 5. Ask the LLM why it did what it did, identifying trends, rules, and conflicts
 6. Ask the LLM to narrow down potential fixes or mitigations to solve the issue in prompts, not in context
 7. Chase with the LLM to get a workable prompt edit or addition
-8. Test it out in the original branch, if it doesn't fix it, try it in a new chat, revisit the diagnostic branch, or create a new one right then and there.
+8. Test it out in the original branch, if it doesn't fix it, try it in a new chat, revisit the diagnostic branch, or create a new diagnostic branch right then and there after the new failed reply.
+9. Rinse and Repeat!

 ### Preliminary Steps